3dfxdev/EDGE/edge/README.txt

    playsound  <sound>     Plays the sound resetvars              Reset all cvars and settings showcmds               Show all console commands showvars  [-l]         Show all console variables
-   showjoysticks          Show all available joysticks showfiles              Show all loaded files showlumps <file>       Show all lumps in a wad file type  <filename>       Displays the contents of a text file version                Show the EDGE version warp  <mapname>        Jump to a new map (like IDCLEV cheat) quit                   Quit EDGE (pops up a query message)
+   showjoysticks          Show all available joysticks showfiles              Show all loaded files showlumps  <file-idx>  Show all lumps in a wad file type  <filename>       Displays the contents of a text file version                Show the EDGE version warp  <mapname>        Jump to a new map (like IDCLEV cheat) quit                   Quit EDGE (pops up a query message)

    <varname>              Show value of a console variable
-   <varname>  <value>     Set the value of a console cariable
+   <varname>  <value>     Set the value of a console variable

 Console variables:
-   language               Current language setting (string) aggression             monster aggression (EDGE feature) goobers                flatten out levels (EDGE feature)
+   language               Current language setting

+   aggression             monster aggression (EDGE feature) goobers                flatten out levels (EDGE feature)

-   ddf_strict             Errors: be as strict as possible ddf_lax                Errors: be as forgiving as possible ddf_quiet              Enable/disable all warning messages.
+   ddf_strict             Errors: be as strict as possible ddf_lax                Errors: be as forgiving as possible ddf_quiet              Disables all warning messages

    in_grab                Grab the mouse cursor in_keypad              Enables the numeric keypad